MahnoorWaseem/FlutterFirebase/README.md

 # first_app

-A firebase Project uning Firebase realtime database and firestore.
+A firebase Project using Firebase realtime database and firestore.